-Seattle Center Festál presents Indigenous People Festival in partnership with Seattle Indian Health Board.
+Seattle Center Festál presents Indigenous People Festival in partnership with Seattle Indian Health Board (SIHB).
 The festival provides a venue for Native people to celebrate their unique cultures through song, dance, performances, art, food, and the sharing of indigenous knowledge.

-Today, Seattle Indian Health Board operates two sites and is in the process of opening two more.
-The organization serves approximately 6,000 patients annually in King County, and more than 4,000 of those identify as American Indian and/or Alaska Native, and we employ more than 200 people.
+In addition to its main clinic in the International District, SIHB recently opened two new satellite clinics – in Pioneer Square adjacent to Chief Seattle Club and Lake City above North Helpline – and a mobile dental van that will be onsite at the Festival for tours.
+The organization serves approximately 6,000 patients annually in King County, and more than 4,000 of those identify as American Indian and/or Alaska Native, and employs more than 200 people.

 Seattle Indian Health Board (SIHB) is a private, non-profit 501(c)(3) organization.